From the light curves of Long Period Variables to their evolution along the AGB: acknowledgments

 \section{acknowledgments}

 To the extent that the analyses presented in the present article may have contributed some progress, the credit belongs to the innumerable observers around the world and to the AAVSO, without whom none of the results could have been obtained.
 We are accordingly deeply indebted to them: to the many observers for the high quality of their observations and to the AAVSO for the outstanding handling and reduction of the data that makes their use particularly easy and efficient.
+We very much thank the anonymous referee for pertinent comments that helped with improving the presentation of the article.
 We are deeply grateful to Pr Tim Bedding for his interest in our work and for useful comments.
 Financial support from the World Laboratory, the Rencontres du Vietnam and the Vietnam National Space Center is gratefully acknowledged.
 This research is funded by the Vietnam National Foundation for Science and Technology Development (NAFOSTED) under grant number 103.99-2024.36.